Macroscopic entanglement between localized domain walls inside a cavity: Stable Entangled Phases

-Figure~\ref{fig:stability} illustrates the stable phases of the driven-dissipative system and the entanglement between the different modes, respectively.
-These phases are for different values of {effective coupling $G_{\rm{eff}}=G |g_1|/\omega_1$} and the detuning $\tilde{\Delta}$, which can be controlled by the driving field strength and frequency.
-Moreover, we consider the cases where the two DW magnon modes are either resonant ($\omega_2 = \omega_1$) or considerably detuned ($\omega_2 = 10\omega_1$), depending on the choice of the pinning field strength at the magnetic strips.
-The number of stable phases and the different dissipative phases are shown in {Figs.~\ref{fig:stability}(a,e) and (b,f), respectively, while Figs.~\ref{fig:stability}(c) and (d,g,h) shows the DW-DW and photon-DW} entanglement in the different phases of the system, maximized over all stable roots.
 Now, the key objective of the work is to demonstrate significant entanglement between the two DW magnon modes.
 In this regard, it is worth exploring regions where transcritical bifurcation occurs i.e., point where two of the roots exchange their stability (the stable root becomes unstable, while unstable root becomes stable), thus keeping the total number of stable roots fixed and marking a continuous dissipative phase transition.
 Let us consider the case $\bar{n}_a^{(0)}=\bar{n}_a^{(k)}$ for $k \in \{1,2\}$, where such a transition occurs at $G=\sqrt{-(\kappa_a^2 + \tilde{\Delta}^2)/2\tilde{\Delta}\Omega}$ for $\tilde{\Delta}\leq 0$.
 These bifurcations are highlighted in Fig.~\ref{fig:stability} by a green dashed line.
 The entanglement properties of the system along this line are remarkable.
 For $\omega_1=\omega_2$, the entanglement between photonic modes and the domain wall, $\mathcal{E}_{a|j}$ for $j \in \{1,2\}$, is maximum close to $\tilde{\Delta}=-\omega_{1}$, as shown in Figs.~\ref{fig:stability}(c,d).
 Note that the photon mode is equally entangled with both the DW modes.
-However, moving away to the left along the transition line ($\tilde{\Delta} < 0$), the photon-DW entanglement decreases and entanglement between the two DW modes $\mathcal{E}_{1|2}$ becomes significantly stronger.
-This transition from photon-DW to entanglement between the two magnetic textures is captured in {Fig.~\ref{fig:ent_phases}(a)}.
-Incidentally, for unequal pinning strengths $\omega_2=10\omega_1$, the entanglement between the two DWs is suppressed.
+However, moving away to the left along the transition line ($\tilde{\Delta} < 0$), the photon-DW entanglement decreases and entanglement between the two DW modes $\mathcal{E}_{1|2}$ becomes significantly stronger. {This transition from photon-DW to entanglement between the two magnetic textures occurs at $-\tilde{\Delta}/\omega_1 = \kappa_a/\kappa_1$, and is captured in {Fig.~\ref{fig:ent_phases}(a)}.} Incidentally, for unequal pinning strengths $\omega_2=10\omega_1$, the entanglement between the two DWs is suppressed.
 Moreover, the photon mode entangles with only one of the DW modes.
 For instance in Fig.~\ref{fig:ent_phases}(b), the photon mode entangles with the first DW mode at {$\tilde{\Delta}=-\omega_1$} i.e., $\mathcal{E}_{a|1}$ is finite.
 Again by moving along the bifurcation line towards {$\tilde{\Delta}=-\omega_2$}, the entanglement can switch to the second DW mode and $\mathcal{E}_{a|2}$ is now significant.
 As such, by controlling the pinning strengths and the detuning, entanglement can be generated between the two DW modes or between the photon and a specific DW mode.
 Note that the tradeoff of entanglement is enforced by the monogamy principle~\cite{Terhal2004,Hiroshima2007}, which restricts the presence of significant entanglement simultaneously between all possible pairs of modes.